fcorthay/FSSP_lander/README.md

-# FSSP_lander
+# FSSP lander

-FabLab Sion Space Program lander
+The _FabLab Sion Space Program_ includes a lander held on 3 cables which is to be controlled by a pilot.